Lawmakers asked to consider programs for departing inmates

 House and Senate committees heard Monday from the state corrections commissioner, a state judge, a federal judge, and advocates from liberal and conservative groups.
 Many speakers said lawmakers need to address what causes former prisoners to commit new offenses and get sent back into custody.

-Hal Kittrell of the Mississippi Prosecutors Association says the state should invest in vocational training and re-entry programs.
+Hal Kittrell of the Mississippi Prosecutors Association said the state should invest in vocational training and re-entry programs.

-U.S. District Judge Keith Starrett says Mississippi needs to have "meaningful" supervision of former prisoners.

-Monday night is the deadline for the introduction of bills.
-House and Senate chairmen said a comprehensive criminal justice bill was still being drafted and was not available hours before the deadline.
+U.S. District Judge Keith Starrett, who is a former state circuit court judge, said Mississippi needs "meaningful" supervision of former prisoners.
+He suggested the state establish re-entry courts.
+A former inmate would go before a judge periodically so the judge could evaluate whether the person is successfully managing issues such as finding a job or dealing with mental health problems or drug problems.